fullmetaltac/interview_questions/python.md

 >🔹***What's the difference between a Python module and a Python package?***

-*Module*
+- *Module:*
 The module is a Python file that contains collections of functions and global variables and with having a .py extension file.

-*Package*
+- *Package:*
 The package is a directory having collections of modules.
-This directory contains Python modules and also having init.py file by which the interpreter interprets it as a Package.
+This directory contains Python modules and also having `__init.py__` file by which the interpreter interprets it as a Package.

 ---